 - Bedroom: Finding a rug for your bedroom can be tricky.
 As a rule of thumb, Gaines suggests a rug that extends 36 inches around the bed.

 Another Fixer Upper design tip to try?
 Combine old with new.
 “Mixing old and new in a room has always been a design rule for me,” Gaines explains in her design tips for the Lunar Lander House.
 “I chose to mix the worn-in, vintage couch with the new, modern accent chairs to bring a balance to the room and soften the lines,” she adds.
 “Because some of the larger pieces in this room were old, I made sure that most of the accent pieces were new, with clean lines — to be sure the room didn’t feel like an antique store.”

 6. Use pillows and throws to tie everything together

 One of her favorite home decor items?
 Textured pillows and beautiful throws.
 “To me, rugs, pillows and throws are the finishing touches that make a space feel like home,” Gaines says in a blog post.
 “Throws can be used on the back of a couch to add texture, or fold a few and toss them in a basket or crate in the living room or guest room for easy access,” she added.
 In addition, she loves how easy it is to switch out accent pillows for the season “or when you need a change of pace.”

 7. Personalized touches make a big difference

 It’s no secret Joanna loves adding personal touches.
-Case in point: The Farmhouse laundry room mural she had painted to honor Chip’s past.
-“BMC Wash ‘n Fold was Chip’s business when we were dating,” wrote Gaines.
-“I love that this is a part of his past, so I had an artist paint it on the brick to surprise Chip,” she added.
+Case in point: The farmhouse laundry room mural she had painted to honor Chip’s past.
+“BMC Wash ‘n Fold was Chip’s business when we were dating,” Gaines writes.
+“I love that this is a part of his past, so I had an artist paint it on the brick to surprise Chip,” she adds.

 8. Do the unexpected